 - Industry 4.0 and Descriptive Analytics: Business Case studies.

-These case studies are discussed and solved in the presence of guest lecturers from Siemens and from the involved partner companies.
+These case studies are discussed and solved in the presence of guest lecturers from several international leading companies.

 - Formulate a computational model to solve business and management problems.